volke0/SNES-Final-Fantasy-Battle-Engine---Python-Project/README.md

 # SNES-Final-Fantasy-Battle-Engine---Python-Project
 This is the source code for the SNES Final Fantasy Battle Engine project.
 Things are still not complete and there are bugs.
 Feel free to improve and enhance the code :)

-What you need:
+## What you need:
 You only need the latest version of pygame to run this engine.
-To install simple type:
+To install simply have python installed on your machine and run the command line:

-pip install pygame
+> pip install pygame